pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 Throughout most of this post, I will be discussing various data structures to support GC activity.
-When providing concrete examples of the runtime state, the goal will be to represent something analogous to the following fragment of an object graph.
+When providing concrete examples of the runtime state, the goal will usually be to represent something analogous to the following fragment of an object graph (or some small variant thereof).

 <p id="running_example_graph"></p>